catenax-ng/tx-portal-frontend/README.md

 The Catena-X Portal is designed to work with the [Catena-X IAM](https://github.com/eclipse-tractusx/portal-iam).

+Here are three ways to run the application locally on http://localhost:3001/
+Note: for a full working environment against dev backend also check out the portal-assets repo and run `yarn start` there.

 ## Local build & run

-Here are three ways to run the application locally on http://localhost:3000/

     yarn
     yarn build